Fragile 3D Order in V$_{1-x}$Mo$_x$O$_2$

-High temperature (ht) VO$_2$ is metallic due to the $d^1$ V$^{4+}$ species, which somehow localizes into a paramagnetic state in low-temperature (lt) semiconducting VO$_2$.
-At this time, electron-electron correlations are considered by many to be fundamental to this localization process, possibly in combination with a Peierls instability\cite{Haverkort2005,Weber2012MottPeierls,Holman2009,Rice1992,BritoDMFT2016,Huffman2017}.
-Others still favour the primacy of a pure structural instability, suggesting previous calculations underestimated the effect of bond covalency, entropy, and/or orbital ordering\cite{Budai2014,Wall2018,Hiroi2015,Xu2017}.
-As such, 60 years after its discovery,\cite{Morin1959} the current literature represents many different approaches and conclusions.
+In VO$_2$, the V$^{4+}$ $d^1$ electrons are metallic at high temperature (HT), but localize into a paramagnetic semiconducting state at low-temperature (LT), below a first-order structural phase transition at 340 K. Electron-electron correlations are considered by many to be responsible for this transition, possibly in combination with a Peierls instability \cite{Haverkort2005,Weber2012MottPeierls,Holman2009,Rice1992,BritoDMFT2016,Huffman2017}.
+Others still favor the primacy of a purely structural instability, suggesting previous calculations underestimated the effect of bond covalency, entropy, and/or orbital ordering \cite{Budai2014,Wall2018,Hiroi2015,Xu2017}.
+Sixty years after the discovery of this metal-insulator transition \cite{Morin1959}, there is no consensus concerning its origin.